silviamaggi/smd-com/_projects/unicredit-acquisition-landing-pages.md

 Users encounter an initial brief form — serving as a security verification — and will receive an email from UniCredit with a link to continue with the request.

-{% include pattern-figure.html image="/assets/images/unicredit-forms-flow_1.jpg" caption="Form flow, entry point" width="2560" height="947" %}
+{% include pattern-figure.html image="/assets/images/unicredit-forms-flow_1.jpg" alt="The flow diagram of the first part of interaction with the forms" caption="Form flow, entry point" width="2560" height="947" %}

 ### Form flow

 Users click on the link received via email and start the request process.

-{% include pattern-figure.html image="/assets/images/unicredit-forms-flow_2.jpg" caption="Form flow" width="2560" height="820" %}
+{% include pattern-figure.html image="/assets/images/unicredit-forms-flow_2.jpg" alt="The flow diagram of the second part of interaction with the forms" caption="Form flow" width="2560" height="820" %}

 ### Wireframes

 We applied the same principles — conditionally loaded elements, ability to call the support from mobile.
 Of great importance is the the lock icon at the top right: together with the browser icon for secure connections, it reassures users this is a safe procedure.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-forms-wireframes-mobile-1.jpg" image2="/assets/images/unicredit-forms-wireframes-mobile-2.jpg" alt="Details of the forms wireframes, mobile" caption="Details of the forms wireframes: mobile" width="800" height="1224" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-forms-wireframes-mobile-1.jpg" alt="A screenshot of the page contained in a phone, a writing that says 'Input fields are the right size to tap'" image2="/assets/images/unicredit-forms-wireframes-mobile-2.jpg" alt="A screenshot of the page contained in a phone, a writing that says 'The lock icon,combined with clear content and fast loading, reassures users'" caption="Details of the forms wireframes: mobile" width="800" height="1224" %}

 ## Final result